-If you have a mutt, studying the dog tail can help you determine what breeds make up your pup if you have a mutt.
+Studying the dog’s tail can help determine what breeds make up your pup if you have a mutt.

-Even though everyone says “Oh, they’re just a mutt.” you know you have the best dog in the world.
-But let’s face it; you are a tad curious about just what breeds co-mingled, to come up with your unique canine companion.
+Even though everyone says, “Oh, they’re just a mutt,” you know you have the best dog in the world.
+But let’s face it; you are curious about what breeds co-mingled to create your unique canine companion.

-A good place to start is at the end … the tail end.
+An excellent place to start is at the end, the tail end.

-Some breeds such as Australian Shepherds and Pembroke Welsh Corgis are born with nubby, little flaps of fatty tissue, where the dog tail should be happily waving.
+Some breeds, such as Australian Shepherds and Pembroke Welsh Corgis, are born with nubby little flaps of fatty tissue where the tail should be happily waving.

 Tails held high are usually a sign of an aware, alert dog.

-Bristled tails are normally a sign a dog is on the defense.
+Bristled tails are usually a sign a dog is on defense.

 Why do dogs wag their tails, and does the wagging direction mean anything?
-Some behaviorists even believe how a dog wags their tail from left to right or vice-verse indicates their familiarity to who they are meeting or greeting.
+Some behaviorists even believe how a dog wags their tail from left to right or vice-versa indicates their familiarity with who they are meeting or greeting.
 Wagging from the left side to the right side means a stranger.
-Right to left, means they recognize you.
+Right, to the left, represents the dog recognizing you.

 Dog tail positions